Revised and updated for 2022.

 What is HIPAA Compliance?

-The question that typically follows is “What are the HIPAA compliance requirements?”.
+To start your compliance efforts, you need to know where your organization fits in with HIPAA requirements.
+A covered entity is any healthcare provider that electronically transmits health information.
+A business associate is a person or an entity that has access to patient information and provides certain services to a covered entity.
+Covered entities and business associates must meet HIPAA Compliance.
+The question that typically follows is “What are the HIPAA compliance requirements?”
 Unfortunately, that question is not as easy to answer.
 This is because the requirements of HIPAA are intentionally vague in certain places so HIPAA can be applied equally to every different type of covered entity or business associate that handles PHI.

 The HIPAA Privacy and Security Rules